ShortCircuit: AlphaZero-Driven Circuit Design: Problem Definition

 \textbf{Problem Definition:} Given a target truth table $\Target{}\in\{0,1\}^n$, construct an AIG with the minimum number of nodes, such that its output node $O$ has a truth table $T_O$ that matches $\Target{}$.

-One of the main difficulties of this problem arises from the double exponential growth rate of the search space with respect to the number of primary inputs.
-Indeed, the size of a truth table associated with an $n$-input AIG is $2^n$.
-Thus, the set containing all truth tables of size $2^n$ has a cardinality of $2^{2^n}$.
-For instance, the truth tables that a 6-input AIG can represent belong to a state space with a magnitude of $10^{19}$\footnote{Or a magnitude of $10^{16}$ if we account for permutations of primary inputs.}.
+Note that the size of a truth table associated with an $n$-input AIG is $2^n$, thus, the set containing all truth tables of size $2^n$ has a cardinality of $2^{2^n}$, which corresponds to a magnitude of $10^{19}$ for the space of truth tables that a 6-input AIG can represent.
 Exploring such a large space efficiently requires developing specific models and training techniques.
 These must exploit the structural properties of the problem while managing the exploration-exploitation trade-off inherent in such scenarios.